 Of course, I do everything I can from behind the camera to get that child's attention and find a smile behind that grumpy mood.
 I will play peek-a-boo, blurt out silly words, and make funny sounds to get those children to smile.
 But that entire time, I want mom and dad to keep looking at me no matter what their child does so that they look happy and relaxed instead of frustrated.
 I can edit what I need to afterward.

 Sometimes, I have to be a bit more stern while I'm actually taking pictures.
-I'll sometimes call them out by name and say "Look right here!
+I'll sometimes call the adult out by name and say "Look right here!
 Yup, just keep smiling!
 Right here!"
 And I don't stop clicking the entire time.

 And you know what?
 It works.